msheehan-git/aws-a-t-playground/docs/Ansible-node-status-with-stop-start.md

 # Ansible EC2 Node Status with Stop and Start

-In this section we'll be using the  aws.ec2_instance and aws.ec2_info modules to see the state of the nodes  andd later add playbooks to manage that state..
+In this section we'll be using the  aws.ec2_instance and aws.ec2_info modules to see the state of the nodes and later add playbooks to manage that state..
 Let's start by getting some info about the node.

 # Check the status of the nodes.